-Figure 2-3 • Set Color Dialog Box to Change Color
+Figure 2-3 • Set Color Dialog Box

-Displaying an instance on Chip Canvas using Display Options Window
+Displaying an Instance in the Chip Canvas using the Layers and Colors Window

-You can use the checkbox provided against each menu item.to select the elements you want to see in Chip Canvas
+You can use the checkbox provided against each menu item to select the elements you want to see in the Chip Canvas.

-For example if you want to view all MACC cells available on the M2S010T die, enable Device -> Device Cells -> MACC and disable everything else.
-All MACC elements that are part of the Device are now shown on Chip Canvas.
+For example, if you want to view all MACC cells available on the M2S010T die, enable Device -> Device Cells -> MACC and disable all other selections.
+All MACC elements that are part of the Device are now shown in the Chip Canvas.